 That’s why we have picked the best Wi-Fi extenders that:

-- Are able to meet demands of advanced users and modern day technology, along with being future proof for a good number of years.
+- Are able to meet the demands of advanced users and modern-day technology, along with being future proof for a good number of years.

 - Offer great value to ‘regular’ users who simply want to extend their WiFi range without spending a lot of money on fancy features they actually don’t need.